philipljh/philipljh/README.md

 ### Hello there!
 Status: Procrastinating 🤔 <br>
-I have nothing to show for but i assure you that I am working on it... soon... hopefully
+I have nothing to show for but I assure you that I am working on it... soon... hopefully

 [Old School Account](https://github.com/PhilipLeong)